zjeffer/chess-deep-rl/README.md

 1. To traverse the tree, keep selecting the edges with maximum Q+U value
 	* Q = mean value of the state over all simulations
 	* U = upper confidence bound
-	* Do this until a leaf node is reached
+	* Do this until a leaf node is reached (= a node which has not been visited/expanded yet)
 2. Expand the leaf node by adding a new edge for every possible action in the state
 	* Input the leaf node into the neural network
 	* The output: